NNakreSS/arm-wrestling/README.md

 4. Enjoy the new arm wrestling feature and provide your players with an exciting experience!

 ## Support
 If you encounter any issues or have questions about the script, please don't hesitate to contact our support team.
-You can reach us through the Tebex store or visit our [website](https://nakres.dev) for additional information.
+You can reach us through the Tebex store or visit our [website](https://nakres.dev) or [Discord](https://discord.gg/wkmveK9E) for additional information.

 Thank you for choosing **NakreS Arm Wrestling** for your FiveM server.
 We hope you and your players have a great time with this new feature!